This medicine is only available on prescription. It comes as tablets.

 - Candesartan lowers your blood pressure and makes it easier for your heart to pump blood around your body.

-- It’s often used as a second-choice treatment if you had to stop taking your first blood pressure or heart failure medicine because it gave you a dry, irritating cough.
+- It’s often used as a second-choice treatment if you had to stop taking your first because it gave you a dry, irritating cough.

 - The main side effects of candesartan are dizziness, headache and cold or flu-like symptoms - but they’re usually mild and short-lived.